Share this page

 Kate is also the Co-Founder and Executive Producer of Viv Gordon Company, working to change the social and cultural narrative for survivors of child sexual abuse.
 Kate is delighted to be joining the Gloucestershire Libraries Advisory Board.

-Rebecca has worked for Gloucestershire Libraries for 10 years - currently as a library assistant and she also worked for 12 months as Development Officer.
+Rebecca has worked for Gloucestershire Libraries for ten years - currently as a library assistant, and she also worked for twelve months as a Development Officer.